tuchk4/requirejs-angular-loader/README.md

 The goals:

  - Add module support to application.
-Module - means not ng module but something like "namespace" for controllers, directives, filters, templates etc
+Module - means not ng module but something like "namespace" for controllers, directives, filters, templates etc;
- - Reduce code dependecy on application structure and module's names
+ - Reduce code dependecy on application structure and module's names.

 #### Module